 Shrove Tuesday is a holiday with pagan origins.
 But the Christian festival of Shrove Tuesday is when the Carnival celebrations officially end.
 And you are getting ready to experience the period of Lent.
 It is a day of the grand festival, celebrated with parades, masks, allegorical floats, and costumes with different traditions in each American city.

-This day also has a religious significance which, as happens for many holidays, has been lost over time.
-And overwhelmed by the more consumerist vision.
+This day also has a religious significance- lost over time as many holidays—and overwhelmed by the more consumerist vision.
 Originally this was not always the case, even if a joyful and festive dimension has always characterized Mardi Gras, even in its religious guise.
 Let’s find out the origins and meaning of Mardi Gras together.

 The origins of the Christian festival of Shrove Tuesday